851 S Morgan St.

 Office: SEO 411

 I am a Research Assistant Professor in the Mathematics Department at the University of Illinois at Chicago, mentored by

 I work at the interface of algebraic geometry and commutative algebra, specializing in the use of local prime characteristic methods (in commutative algebra) and their global variants.
-I often enjoy thinking about non-Noetherian objects such as valuation rings, perfectoid rings, and more recently, rings of differential operators.
+I often enjoy thinking about non-Noetherian objects such as valuation rings, perfectoid rings and rings of differential operators.